Is the anti-Trump ‘resistance’ starting to find its voice again?

 Tulio Tobar said he’s concerned about the economy and the effects of deportations on his landscaping company.
 A registered Democrat in Washington, he foresees any economic pain being unequally felt.
 “He [Trump] has a lot of money.
 It’s not going to affect him or his millionaire friends.
 But for us, for the middle and lower classes – it’s going to hurt us a lot,” he says, speaking in Spanish.

-In Boston, Annie Whalen, who owns a gift and floral shop in the Berkshires Mountains, came with her family; it was her first protest.
+In Boston, Annie Whalen, who owns a gift and floral shop in the Berkshire Mountains, came with her family; it was her first protest.
 She imports flowers from Canada and frets that Mr. Trump’s tariffs “could ruin our business.”
 Other products are sourced in China.
 “They went up 25%.
 Now they’re up 54%.”

 She had bought 100 postcards and plans to write to every U.S. senator to ask them “to stand up to Trump.
 To get a backbone.”